-3.3 Palynology
+3.2 Palynology

 The palynomorphs in the Hank sediments are well preserved.
-The borehole can be divided into three main intervals according to the (co)dominance of the marine/terrestrial palynomorphs: 1,

-- 305 2, and 3, which roughly correspond to the early Pliocene (1), mid-Pliocene (2) and late Pliocene/early Pleistocene (3).
-In the deepest part of the borehole (404-330 m, 1), the marine component of the palynomorph assemblage clearly exceeds the terrestrial, as evidenced by the low T/M values (Fig. 4c).
-An isolate sporomorph peak and (sub)polar dinocyst peak is visible at 383 m (Figs. 2f, 4c).
-Interval 2 from 330-187 m shows a fluctuating ratio between the marine - 310 and terrestrial elements (Fig. 4c).
+The borehole can be divided into three main intervals according to the (co)dominance of the marine/terrestrial palynomorphs: 1, 2, and 3, which roughly correspond to the early Pliocene (1), mid-Pliocene (2) and late Pliocene/early Pleistocene (3).
+In the deepest part of the borehole (404-330 m, 1), the marine component of the palynomorph assemblage clearly exceeds the terrestrial, as evidenced by the low T/M values (Fig. 3c).
+An isolate sporomorph peak and (sub)polar dinocyst peak is visible at 383 m (Figs. 2f, 3c).
+Interval 2 from 330-187 m shows a fluctuating ratio between the marine and terrestrial elements (Fig. 3c).
 The cold-adapted dinocysts also show fluctuations indicating alternating warmer and cooler periods (Fig. 2f).
-One striking feature is the increase in cold-adapted dinocyst abundance and simultaneous Osmunda acme at 305 m (Figs. 2f, 4j).
-The third interval 3 spans the upper part of the borehole (187-136 m), and sporomorphs in particular dominate this interval, visible by the consistently high T/M (Fig. 4c).
+One striking feature is the increase in cold-adapted dinocyst abundance and simultaneous Osmunda acme at 305 m (Figs. 2f, 3c).
+The third interval 3 spans the upper part of the borehole (187-136 m), and sporomorphs in particular dominate the spectra from 187 m upward, visible by the consistently high T/M (Fig. 3c).
 Interval 3 shows an increased occurrence of coastal marine genera, like Lingulodinium.
 The increased gamma ray values at ~175 m (Fig 2b) are the result of the abundance of (shell) concretions, not clays, and as such, do not indicate a more distal environment but rather a development toward a more proximal environment.
 At 154-153 m, the marine indicators in the borehole are reduced to just 0.5 % of the total sum of palynomorphs.
-However, the highest abundance of cold- adapted dinocysts, mostly composed of taxa like Habibacysta tectata, is at 154 m (Fig. 2f).
-This depth is also marked by the complete disappearance of dinocyst genus Barssidinium spp. with an LOD at 157 m (Dearing Crampton-Flood et al., 2018).
-(Sub)tropical species like Lingulodinium machaeophorum, Operculodinium israelianum, Spiniferites mirabilis, Tectatodinium pellitum, and Tuberculodinium vancampoae are missing at this depth.
-The uppermost (154-136 m)

-325 interval indicates an estuarine to deltaic environment, due to the presence of freshwater and brackish water algae species Pediastrum and Botryococcus.
+However, the highest abundance of cold-adapted dinocysts, mostly composed of taxa like Habibacysta tectata, is at 154 m (Fig. 2f).
+This depth is also marked by the complete disappearance of several (sub)tropical species from the Pliocene, like the genus Barssidinium spp. with an LOD at 157 m (Dearing Crampton-Flood et al., 2018).
+The uppermost (154-136 m) interval indicates an estuarine to deltaic environment, due to the presence of freshwater and brackish water algae species Pediastrum and Botryococcus.
 In contrast, the freshwater indicators are (almost) absent in intervals 1 and 2.
-The assemblages of interval 3 are also characterized by a fluctuating abundance of cold-adapted dinocysts (Fig. 2f).
+The assemblages of interval 3 are also characterized by a fluctuating abundance of coldadapted dinocysts (Fig. 2f).

-- The pollen assemblages are dominated by tree pollen, particularly conifers (Pinus, 330 Picea, Abies, Taxodioidae-type (including Glyptostrobus and Taxodium), Sciatopitys, and Tsuga), but with increasing proportions of grasses (Poaceae, Cyperaceae), and heather (Ericales) in interval 2, and significantly increased amounts of fern spores from 260 m and up (Fig. S1).
-Exclusion of the bisaccate types from the percentage sum (to counter effects of sea level change on the diverse transport capacity of pollen; Neves effect) causes the percentage 335 pollen sum to be relatively low (~100 grains/sample).
-The current pollen record should therefore be used for main quantitative trends and not to delineate individual ranges of taxa.
-The angiosperm tree abundances averages about 20% and shows no significant long-term change towards the top of the sequence (Fig. 4e).
-The angiosperm tree pollen record is diverse, although few taxa are continuously present, and consists mostly of Quercus robur-type with - 340 significant proportions of Pterocarya, Fagus, Carpinus and, above 240 m, Ulmus (Fig. S1).
-The Taxodioidae-type shows a distinct long-term decline superimposed by three shorter minima in the end of interval 2 and beginning of 3, occurring at 205, 235 and 170 m (Figs. 4d, S2).
+The pollen assemblages are dominated by tree pollen, particularly conifers (Pinus, Picea, Abies, Taxodioidae-type (including Glyptostrobus and Taxodium), Sciatopitys, and Tsuga), but with increasing proportions of grasses (Poaceae, Cyperaceae), and heath (Ericales) in interval 2, and significantly increased amounts of fern spores from 260 m and up (Fig. S1).
+The angiosperm tree abundances averages about 20% and shows no significant long-term change towards the top of the sequence (Fig. 3).
+The angiosperm tree pollen record is diverse, although few taxa are continuously present, and consists mostly of Quercus roburtype with significant proportions of Pterocarya, Fagus, Carpinus and, above 240 m, Ulmus (Fig. S1).
+The Taxodioidae-type shows a distinct long-term decline superimposed by three shorter minima in the end of interval 2 and beginning of 3, occurring at 205, 235 and 170 m (Fig. 3d).

-3.4 Lipid biomarkers
+3.3 Lipid biomarkers and proxies